Ajinkyagp/practice_Demo/README.md

 # practice_Demo

 this is a gitfile
 <br>
-This is just a demo file
+This is just a demo file (this is GIT)